beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   * Grant/revoke co-ownership (currently allowed for all co-owners)
   * Modify group display name and description (currently allowed for all co-owners)

+  For ordinary members, it may also be desirable to separate out:

+  * Ability to log into provisioned systems based on their SSH key (currently allowed for all group members with job modification privileges and a public SSH key registered in Beaker)
+  * Ability to ack/nack job results (currently allowed for all group members with job modification privileges)
+  * Ability to change the associated product (currently allowed for all group members with job modification privileges)
+  * Ability to change the job retention policy (currently allowed for all group members with job modification privileges)

 * Group deletion.
 The initial iteration does not allow groups to be deleted, or even hidden.
 If subgroup management is added, and the associated UI includes some form of list for group selection, then it is likely that